bll123/tcl-awthemes/README.txt

-Only the 'awthemes.tcl', 'colorutils.tcl' and 'pkgIndex.tcl' files
+Only the 'awthemes.tcl', 'colorutils.tcl', 'themeutils.tcl'
-are necessary.
+and 'pkgIndex.tcl' files are necessary.
 The other files are infrastructure files and only needed for development.

+awthemes 3.1
+  - Added themeutils.tcl.
+      ::themeutils::setThemeColors awdark color-name color ...
+    allows the colors to be set.
+The graphical colors will be changed when tksvg is in use.
+See themeutils.tcl for a list of color names.

 awthemes 3.0
   - Breaking change: The package name has been renamed so